Silk Road Tour in Central Asia

 departure passport with stamps

-Sadly the time has come to transfer to the airport for your flight back home.
-We hope you will have enjoyed your trip to Central Asia and you have wonderful photos and memories to share with family and friends back home.
+Sadly, the time has come to transfer to the airport for your flight back home.
+We hope you will have enjoyed your trip to Central Asia and that you have wonderful photos and memories to share with family and friends back home.

 Inclusions